Haseen Dillruba: Production

 Screenwriter Kanika Dhillon approached director Vinil Mathew to make a film based on the script she had written.
 Vinil, whose last film, the romantic comedy Hasee Toh Phasee released in 2014, was eager to make a film based on a different genre.
 He agreed to direct the film due to the dark nature of human relationships explored in the script.
 Actress Taapsee Pannu agreed to the film as she liked the blend of the thriller and romance genres in the script.

 Principal photography began on 18 January 2020 in Haridwar.
 In March 2020, the shooting was cancelled due to the COVID-19 outbreak.
 The shooting wrapped up on 29 October 2020 in Mumbai.

 Soundtrack

-The film's music was composed by Amit Trivedi while lyrics written by Varun Grover, Kshitij Patwardhan and Sidhant Mago.